List of English-language hymnals by denomination

 Hymnals, also called hymnbooks (or hymn books) and occasionally hymnaries, are books of hymns sung by religious congregations.
 The following is a list of English-language hymnals by denomination.

 Liturgical churches

 See note (Note: Note from the Wikipedia article Liturgy: Frequently in Christianity, a distinction is made between "liturgical" and "non-liturgical" churches based on how elaborate or formal the worship; in this usage, churches whose services are unscripted or improvised are called "non-liturgical".
 Others object to this distinction, arguing that this terminology obscures the universality of public worship as a religious phenomenon.) below.

 Anglican

 The hymnals of the Episcopal Church in the Philippines and The Hymnal, 1940, of the Protestant Episcopal Church.

 The Hymnal 1940, of the Protestant Episcopal Church in the United States of America (PECUSA) and the Trial Hymnal of the Episcopal Church in the Philippines (ECP).

 The Amoy Hymnal published by the Church of the Province of South East Asia.

-The Amoy Hymnbook showing a song and part of the service in English and Fookien.
+The Amoy Hymnbook showing a song and part of the service in English and Hokkien.